 The enhancement of the resources available to manage land quickly emphasizes “access” to mechanization, which can be substantially different from ownership.
 This needs to be carefully considered, but most likely not in terms of direct ownership but contract availability via some small family owed village based support service that have a Symbiotic Association with the smallholder producers.
 There appears to be considerable demand for these services even in remote parts of Africa where manual field operations dominate.
 In Zambia farmers have expressed an interest in such services and can even quote the price for it.
 The prevailing price in 2005 was ZK 100,000 (US$ 20) per hour.
 During this hour they could custom till between 0.25 and 0.50 ha.
 Similar quotes can be obtained in Uganda, Malawi, Nigeria, Ghana and Kenya.
 In Egypt, Pakistan, Iraq and Afghanistan most of the land preparation is now done by individually owned 65 hp tractors such as the Massy Ferguson 165.
 The importance of such contract tillage appears to take place under the radar screen of the development community, that remains fixed on the idea that maintenance of machinery is beyond the capacity of limited educated smallholder communities.
 Perhaps they are thinking of the difficulties with public sector mechanization units and unable to distinguish public sector from private sector.
 Will the mechanization of Africa be done without the development communities assistance as happened to Asia, as well as Madibira in Tanzania?
 Could the need for contract mechanization be provide through Reconditioning Used Tractors from developed countries?

 It can also be done somewhat indirectly by other drudgery reduction efforts such as Village Grain Mills.
 What is the agronomic impact of them on women’s domestic drudgery, ability to remain in the field longer each day or arrive more refreshed and able to better manage the farm enterprises?
 Also, what would be the agronomic impact of improving access to Domestic Water.
-Not only will there be a health impact but the time saving will allow women to prusue other economic opportunities for the benefit of their families including assisting their husband with field work.
+Not only will there be a health impact but the time saving will allow women to prusue other economic opportunities for the benefit of their families including assisting their husbands with field work.